tobuhl/backgammon4dummies/README.md

 ==============

 We will use _Python3.5.2_ and maybe an IDE _Spider3_.
+Checkstyle installation ```sudo apt install flake8```

 output
 ======

-To make the program usable (and improve testing), we will progrm a GUI.
+To make the program usable (and improve testing), we will program a GUI.
 Since the board is static, the GUI will use some kind of Background picture

 start
 =====